 While the benefits of essential oils for migraines still requires more research, there are many people who swear by the positive results.
 Thus, we’re going to take a look at a couple of the essential oils people claim help with migraines and the possible reason for the benefits.

 - Lavender Oil – This can be inhaled or applied to the temples in a diluted solution.
 A small study in 2012 revealed that patients who inhaled lavender oil during a migraine recovered from the attack 15 minutes faster than those who did not.
 You may choose to use a diffuser to keep the scent in the air at all times, especially if you enjoy lavender anyway.
 It may have a calming effect, thereby helping to reduce migraines that are brought on by stress.

 - Peppermint Oil – Peppermint oil contains menthol (yes, the substance that goes into cough drops, topical pain relievers, and many other products).
 According to a 2010 study, applying a menthol solution to the temples may help to relieve pain, nausea, and sensitivity to light.

 #3 Stretching, Exercise, and Meditation

 These are all ways to reduce pain in the body and to control stress.
 Numerous studies have been released that reveal the benefits of daily exercise.
 Controlled stretches, such as Pilates, are particularly beneficial when it comes to strengthening the body as well as releasing stress.
 Plus, meditating on positive things can help with sleep problems, and lack of sleep is a common migraine trigger.

-- Focus – Only the C1 and C2 vertebrae at the base of the skull are directly targeted.
+- Focus – The targets are only the C1 and C2 vertebrae at the base of the skull.

-- Precision – Diagnostic imaging is used to pinpoint misalignments to mere hundredths of a degree.
+- Precision – Chiropractors use diagnostic imaging to pinpoint misalignments to mere hundredths of a degree.